-Thanks to technology, there are plenty of apps and software that can help you manage and communicate with clients.
+Thanks to technology, there is plenty of apps and software that can help you manage and communicate with clients.
 Some of these tools include:

 Google Apps – Not just email, you can share docs with clients and communicate through chat or Hangouts.

-Nimble – Integrates all of you contact, social media, customer emails, and calendar.
+Nimble – Integrates all of your contact, social media, customer emails, and calendar.

 Contactually – Manages your clients, and gives you advice on how to connect with them.

 Falcon – Integrates with 14 different social media platforms so that you can learn more about your clients.

 MailChimp – Allows you to send mass emails to clients to keep them informed.